Azure/azure-iot-sdk-c/iothub_client/samples/ios/CocoaPods-Samples.md

 `cd azure-iot-sdk-c/iothub_client/samples/ios/AzureIoTSample`

-**Note:** The sample does not need to be within the SDK tree, so you may copy it to a convenient location instead of building it within the tree.

 #### 3. Install the CocoaPods

 Make sure that XCode does not already have the sample project open.
 If